roopsmall/amazon-web-services/README.md

 3. [Update Table](#update-table)

 ## IAM
-If you want to run and manage all your AWS infrastructure via python scripts then Amazon's Identity Access Management (IAM) service is the first component of the AWS infrastructure you should be aware of.
-Each time you start, update or end a service the boto3 call to do so _must_ be made by a user with the appropriate IAM permissions.
-To do this go to the AWS web console and create a new user with permission to create further IAM users and permissions.
-Since on AWS permissions are enocded in _policies_ I have done this by creating a new user called `root` and I've attached the `IAMFullAccess` policy to this user:
+If you want to run and manage all your AWS infrastructure via python scripts then Amazon's Identity Access Management (IAM) service is the first component of AWS you should become aware of.
+Each time you start, update and end a service the boto3 command to do so _must_ be made by a user with the appropriate IAM permissions; **go to the AWS web console and create a new user with permission to create further IAM users and permissions.** Since on AWS permissions are encoded in _policies_ I have done this by creating a new user called `root` and I've attached the `IAMFullAccess` policy to this user:

 ```
 {